-The Manitoba Pulse & Soybean Growers (MPSG) made a commitment in 2014 to expand our network of on-farm research throughout the province and officially launched the On-Farm Network on April 7, 2014.
+The Manitoba Pulse & Soybean Growers (MPSG) made a commitment in 2014 to expand the network of on-farm research throughout the province and officially launched the On-Farm Network on April 7, 2014.
 MPSG began funding on-farm research in 2010 and has continually seen the benefits to farmers and industry.
 Conducting on-farm research gives us the ability to answer production questions using an approach that is timely and relevant and provides answers to farmers over a wide geographical region.

-The overall goal is to test new products and practices for pulse and soybean production while empowering farmers to conduct simple, reliable research on their farm!
+The overall goal is to test new products and practices for pulse and soybean production while empowering farmers to conduct simple, reliable research on their farm.

 What is the MPSG On-Farm Network?